-CS2 Fillet Strips are vertically orientated and fixed into the primary sheathing boards, which are the outer face of the LGSF supporting wall.
-This forms a minimum 15 mm drained cavity between the primary and CS2 secondary sheathing boards (which are mechanically fixed through the CS2 Fillet Strips into the primary sheathing boards).
-MW insulation in slab form is mechanically fixed through the plastic-coated glass-fibre reinforcing mesh embedded in the basecoat layer, into the CS2 secondary sheathing boards and the primary sheathing boards.
-The System is finished with an adhesive bedding and pointing mortar and Flex-I-Slip mineral brick slips comprising both flat tile slips and pistol (corner) slips.
+CS1 Fillet Strips are vertically orientated and mechanically fixed into the sheathing boards, which are the outer face of the LGSF supporting walls.
+This forms a minimum 15 mm drained cavity between the sheathing boards and the insulation layer.
+MW insulation in slab form is mechanically fixed through the plastic-coated glass-fibre reinforcing mesh embedded in the basecoat layer, into the sheathing boards.
+The System is finished with an adhesive bedding and pointing mortar and mineral brick slips comprising both flat tile slips and pistol (corner) slips.